-At Acu-Rite Companies Inc. we are committed to deliver products and services that exceed our customer's expectations.
+We are committed to deliver products and services that exceed our customer's expectations.
 To do this, each of us must do our jobs right the first time, every time.
 Together we will continuously improve ourselves, our processes and our products to serve our customers.